changgyhub/deepsketch2face/README.md

 3. Run `$(this_repo)\demo\deepsketch2face.exe`

 ### Known Bugs:
-1. Deformation is not performed after drawing Sketching-Fine mode.
+1. Deformation is not performed after painting in Sketching-Fine mode.

 ## Demo (With bilinear encoding)
 Comming in the near future